 In the context of international litigation, Dana has represented both U.S. and foreign parties regarding the enforceability of arbitration agreements and arbitral awards under the New York Convention.
 She has also been involved in disputes regarding forum selection and choice of law clauses, sovereign immunity and discovery in the international context.

-Dana is recognized as a leading practitioner of international arbitration in Chambers USA 2012: America’s Leading Lawyers for Business: “Dana MacGrath is noted for her experience in commercial arbitration and wins acclaim for her work serving a range of clients in complex disputes.
-Sources attest to her knowledge and credit her as being ‘extremely hardworking and very smart.’“ Dana is also recognized as a leading practitioner in Expert Guide’s Guide to the World’s Leading Experts in Commercial Arbitration 2013 and is recommended in International Arbitration in the Legal 500 Latin America 2014.
+Dana has been recognized as a leading practitioner of international arbitration in Chambers USA 2015.
+Dana also has been recognized as a leading practitioner in Expert Guide’s Guide to the World’s Leading Experts in Commercial Arbitration 2013 and recommended in International Arbitration in The Legal 500 Latin America 2014.

 - Counsel for a U.S. hotel builder and operator in two parallel arbitrations relating to significant delays and cost overruns on an international hotel project in Panama.
 The principal arbitration involved the design and construction of the project.
 After a two week hearing with more than 30 witnesses, the arbitral tribunal rejected all of the claims against our client.

 - Counsel for European aerospace company in two ICC arbitrations.